richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

 To make it easier to run SnowPlow's Hive-based ETL (extract, transform, load) process on Amazon Elastic MapReduce, we have written the [SnowPlow::EmrEtlRunner] [emr-etl-runner] Ruby gem.

-EmrEtlRunner is a command-line tool which runs and monitors our [Hive-based ETL process] [hive-etl] on EMR, as well as performing necessary housekeeping tasks (such as archiving the raw event logs).
+EmrEtlRunner is a command-line tool which runs and monitors our [Hive-based ETL process] [hive-etl] on EMR, as well as performing the required housekeeping tasks (such as archiving the raw event logs).

 This guide will take you through installing and configuring EmrEtlRunner on your own server.